Natalia Barbu: Music career

-Throughout her career, Natalia has worked with a group of musicians called Trigon on an alternative jazz-folk experiment.
+Throughout her career, Barbu has worked with Moldovan band Trigon on an alternative jazz-folk experiment.
 She writes her own lyrics, composes the music for most of her songs, and collaborates on the arrangements with her crew.

-In 2006, Natalia Barbu signed a three-year contract with Cat Music Records (Sony Music) office in Bucharest.
+In 2006, Barbu signed a three-year contract with Cat Music Records under Sony Music office in Bucharest.

-Her main success has been the release of her single "Îngerul meu" (My Angel) in Romania.
-The song remained in the Romanian Top 100 for 11 weeks at No.1, and was much featured on MTV Romania.
+Barbu's main success has been the release of her single "Îngerul meu" (lit.
+'My Angel') in Romania.
+The song, ranked first, remained in the Romanian Top 100 for eleven weeks and was much featured on MTV Romania.